From our previous discussion of Nodal Analysis we have seen,

-In summary, When a voltage source comes in between two non-reference node then these two non-reference nodes and the voltage source form a supernode and we take this supernode as a single node and apply KCL and KVL to solve the circuit.
+form a supernode and we take this supernode as a single node and apply KCL and

 To solve a problem of supernode follow these steps:

-01. Mark a reference node such that a supernode can’t be formed.
+that a supernode can’t be formed.
 Try to avoid supernode at first hand.
-If it’s not possible then at least make a voltage source referenced.
+If it’s

-02. Then mark other non-referenced nodes as you do in normal nodal analysis.
+non-referenced nodes as you do in normal nodal analysis.

-03. Next, mark the supernode with a dotted circle to remind you that it’s a supernode.
+with a dotted circle to remind you that it’s a supernode.

-04. Now apply KCL at the supernode.
+Now apply KCL at the

-05. At the end apply KVL at the supernode loop to find the node voltages in supernode.
+supernode loop to find the node voltages in supernode.

 Let us explain this procedure with an example:

 First of all we have marked a reference node V0.
-Then we marked all other nodes as we do normally for nodal analysis.
+Then we

-Now we have given a dotted circle to remind us that this is a supernode along with V1 and V2.
+Now we have given a dotted circle to remind us that this is

 Now we apply KCL at the circuit: